amirghedira/amir-platform-api/readme.md

 Is a driver for cloudinary , responsible to connect and send requests to cloudinary, and provides multiple functionalities.

 [bcrypt](https://www.npmjs.com/package/bcrypt):
 Is a small library, that provides a secure hashing method that you can use to hash plain text passwords before storing them into the database, also it provides a method that compares the hashed passwords and an entered password (plain text) you can use this functionality in login handler.

 [socket.io](https://www.npmjs.com/package/socket.io):
-As i mentioned in the front end project, I used client-side socketio , in the back end you have to use socketio server-side to register your listeners, in the server and emit them or broadcast them into all the sockets connected to your website for example:
+As I mentioned in the front end project, I used client-side socketio , in the back end you have to use socketio server-side to register your listeners, in the server and emit them or broadcast them into all the sockets connected to your website for example:
 ```javascript
  io.on('connection', (socket) => {